woocommerce/woocommerce/settings-api-docs/locations.md

 	}

-There are 4 fields that make up a location:
+There are 4 fields that make up all locations:

 * _id_: A unique identifier that can be used to link settings together.
 This shoud be a unique (for the whole system) value.
 Prefixing with your plugin slug is recommended for non-core changes.
 Alphanumeric string that contains no spaces.
 Required.
 * _type_: Context for where the settings in this location are going to be displayed.
 Right now core accepts 'page' for settings pages (pages currently under WooCommerce > Settings), 'metabox' (for metabox grouped settings like Coupon Data - this name is subject to change as this API develops), and 'shipping-zone' for settings associated with shipping zone settings.
 Alphanumeric string that contains no spaces.
 Required, defaults to 'page'.